 Photo by Gill Rosen

-Ann Duckless ran light-hearted activities all while incorporating how to recognize signs of suicide and how to connect with those at risk.
-As Duckless taught the core principles of suicide prevention, she “seemed to be well educated on the topic and quite enthusiastic,” as described by multiple students.
+Ann Duckless ran light-hearted activities all while incorporating the core principles of suicide prevention such as how to recognize signs of suicide and how to connect with those at risk.

-“I enjoyed making the list of signs and symptoms of depression the most, as everyone was able to share ideas and add to the overall discussion in ways some wouldn’t even think of,” Murray said.
+“I enjoyed making the list of signs and symptoms of depression the most,” Murray said.
+“Everyone was able to share ideas and add to the overall discussion in ways some wouldn’t even think of.”

-Duckless also managed to weave powerful metaphors into her teaching, one example being “both engaging and educational,” according to Wrisley.
-Duckless compared the perspective of someone facing suicidal thoughts to falling into quicksand: sinking quickly and wanting help from others without dragging them into the sand also.
+Duckless also managed to weave powerful metaphors into her teaching.
+For example, she compared the perspective of someone facing suicidal thoughts to falling into quicksand: sinking quickly and wanting help from others without dragging them into the sand also.
+This example, according to Wrisley, was “both engaging and educational.”

 “That really changed my perspective on how to better help people,” Wrisley said.
 “I got a more complex understanding of the whole topic in general.”